-In absolute values, TFP grew on average 0.58% per year in Latin America between 1960 and 1980, above the U.S. TFP growth rate of 0.32%.
-Between 1980 and 2007, however, while U.S. productivity growth accelerated, growing at 0.89% per year, Latin America TFP collapsed, declining at an average annual rate of 0.88%.
-As a result, in the entire 1960-2007 period TFP
+In absolute values, TFP grew on average 0.58% per year in Latin America between 1960 and 1980, slightly above the US TFP growth rate of 0.32%.
+Between 1980 and 2007, however, while U.S. productivity growth accelerated, growing at 0.89% per year, Latin America TFP

-- 4. The Latin American countries are Argentina, Bolivia, Brazil, Chile, Colombia, Costa Rica, Dominican Republic, Ecuador, El Salvador, Guatemala, Honduras, Mexico, Nicaragua, Panama, Paraguay, Peru, Uruguay, and Venezuela. - 5.
-For each country i and year t, relative TFP is given by: A{it}/A{USt} .
-We then computed the unweighted average of this ratio across countries for every year to calculate the Latin America relative TFP. - 6.
-The fall was even higher between 1980 and 2003: -1.23% annually.
+4The Latin American countries are Argentina, Bolivia, Brazil, Chile, Colombia, Costa Rica, Dominican Republic, Ecuador, El Salvador, Guatemala, Honduras, Mexico, Nicaragua, Panama, Paraguay, Peru, Uruguay and Venezuela.

+5For each country i and year t, relative TFP is given by: A{it}/A{USt} .
+We then computed the unweighted average of this ratio across countries for every year to calculate the Latin America relative TFP.